rooberrydev/rooberrydev/README.md

 ## About me

+I'm looking for a new mid level Frontend/Full Stack dev role (but would love to make a gradual shift to backend work) - I say frontend because that's what I've done most of so far!

-I'm looking for a new mid level Frontend/Full Stack dev role, working primarily in React/Node.js/Typescript - key things I'm searching for are the opportunity to upskill quickly under good senior leadership, and a highly collaborative tech team.
+Working primarily in React/Node.js/Typescript

+Key things I'm searching for are the opportunity to upskill quickly under good senior leadership, and a highly collaborative tech team.

 I'm also not too keen on remote only work as I usually work better when i'm able to brainstorm with other people, vs being siloed behind a screen.

 Depending on the culture of the team, a hybrid workflow would probably suit me best.

 I'm easy on industry, but have a preference for tech for good and especially for anything music-tech related as I am a musician in my free time.